DUNE/computing-HWDB/setup.md

 So let us define the followings:

    ~~~
-   alias CURL='curl --cert-type P12 --cert usercred.p12:PassWord'
+   alias CURL='curl --cert Output.pem --pass YourPhrase'
    export APIPATH='https://dbwebapi2.fnal.gov:8443/cdbdev/api/v1'
    ~~~
    {: .source}

-   In the above, **usercred.p12** is your downloaded certificate.
+   In the above, **Output.pem** is the pem file you obtained earlier.
 We are assuming it sits in the current directory.
 Else, provide the appropriate path in front of it.

-   **PassWord** is the one you provided in the Step 6 in the above procedure.
+   **YourPhrase'** is the phrase you provided when you converted your downloaded usercred.p12 to your pem file.

    **cdbdev** allows us to communicate with the development version of the HWDB (and **cdb** allows to communicate with the production version).